junxit/us-congress-bills-114/metadata.md

 - 2015-10-06 — Placed on the Union Calendar, Calendar No. 216.
 - 2015-10-06 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-284.
 - 2015-10-06 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-284.
+- 2015-10-07 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.